Nthompson096/Pimeyes-Free-GUI/README.md

     pip install -r requirements.txt

+  For tor proxy you'll need to enable or start the service:

+    systemctl start tor

+Inside linux.

 Result: You will receive a collection of unobfuscated results, namely links to where that face was found.